nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 1.
 User executes the `clearAssignees 1` command to clear all the assignees of the task at index 1 in the task list of HEY MATEz.
 A ` ClearAssigneesCommandParser` object is created and it calls `ClearAssigneesCommandParser#parse` on the arguments.

-Step 2. `ClearAssigneesCommandParser#parse` method will check on the validity of the arguments for a `ClearAssigneesCommand`.
+Step 2.
+The `ClearAssigneesCommandParser#parse` method will check on the validity of the arguments given for a `ClearAssigneesCommand`.
 If it is valid, it will create a new `ClearAssigneesCommand` instance by calling the constructor of `ClearAssigneesCommand`.

 Step 3.
-The `ClearAssigneesCommand#execute` is then called by the `LogicManager`.
+The `ClearAssigneesCommand#execute` method is then called by the `LogicManager`.
 The task with the same `Index` is retrieved and a copy of the task is created with the same attribute values but with the `Set<Assignee>` field
 updated to be a new empty HashSet.
 The copy of the task with the updated `Set<Assignee>` field replaces the old task in the `Model` class.